tristan-orourke/blocking-issues/README.md

     name: Checks for blocking issues

     steps:
-      - uses: Levi-Lesches/blocking-issues@v2
+      - uses: tristan-orourke/blocking-issues@v1.0
         with:
           # Optional: Choose an existing label to use instead of creating a new one.
           # If the label cannot be found, the default one will be created and used.
           # The default is: "blocked" (black).
-          use-label: "blocked issue"
+          use-label: "blocked: dependencies"
 ```

 This action will not re-block a PR if the issue is reopened, and will throw an error if the issue cannot be found.
 Simply edit the PR description to re-run the bot.
-For a demonstration, see the issues and pull requests under https://github.com/Levi-Lesches/blocking-issues-test.